sfdc-db-gmail/unlocked-packages/intro.md

 # Deploying Salesforce Metadata using Packaging

 ## Overview
 Packaging is one of the core products of the Salesforce DX product suite.
-Packaging enables the deployment and distribution of Metadata to different Salesforce instances and plays a key role in the Application Lifecycle Management.
+Packaging enables the organization, deployment and distribution of Metadata to different Salesforce instances and plays a key role in the Application Lifecycle Management.

 Depending on your interest, please visit the following pages to access more info about Salesforce Packaging.
 1. [Useful Info to get started with Packaging](./docs/info.md)